darlonv/mpi_compose/README.md

 This configuration consists on geting the cluster up and generate ssh keys. `-r` must be **after** `-n`.
 The generated IP addresses list will be put inside the `work` directory.

 Inside containers, there is a `mpi` user with `UID=1000`.
 The `work` directory must have write permissions to the user with this UID on host, in order to keep this files and write processes outputs.
-If needed to user another UID, a new image must be built.
+If needed to user another UID, a new docker image must be built.

-Start the cluster, with 10 nodes.
+- Start the cluster, with 10 nodes.
 This number must be smaller than the number of nodes set with `-r`.
 ```bash
 sudo ./cluster.sh -n 10
 ```

-Test the cluster, with a specific number of jobs.
+- Test the cluster, with a specific number of jobs.
 By default, openmpi uses the maximum of 4 jobs per node.
 ```bash
 sudo ./cluster.sh -t 20
 ```

-Shutting the cluster down
+- Shutting the cluster down
 ```bash
 sudo ./cluster.sh -s
 ```

-Setting more nodes to the cluster
+- Setting more nodes to the cluster
 ```bash
 sudo ./cluster.sh -n 30 -r
 ```

-Showing nodes states
+- Showing node's state
 ```bash
 sudo ./cluster.sh -u
 ```

 ## Running MPI
-To open a bash on master node, use `-e`.
+- To open a bash on master node, use `-e`.
 The nodes' ip addresses are on `work` directory.
 ```bash
 sudo ./cluster.sh -e
 ```